Panta rhei - Everything flows

 this perhaps there: on the whole, everything is constant.

-The art historian Helena Kuhlmann aptly comments that "this famous speech in its entirety is just as revealing of Ursula's work as it seems to be relevant in our (modern) times."
-Adding to this, the same can also apply to the work of Bernard Schultze.
+Art historian Helena Kuhlmann aptly notes that “this famous speech, taken as a whole, is just as revealing of Ursula’s work as it seems to be relevant in our (modern) times.”
+To add to this, the same can also be said of Bernard work .

 Publius Ovidius Naso, Metamorphoses, 15th book(Pythagoras), in the translation by Johann Heinrich Voss (1798), from: projekt-gutenberg.org, url: https://www.projekt-gutenberg.org/ovid/metamor/meta151.html